shishenyxx/PASM/Snakemake_pipeline/README.md

 #### out_dir
 Path to the output directory.
 #### scratch_dir
 Path to the scratch files.
-Note that the number of temporary files will be euqals to two- or three-times the number of total listed vriants.
+Note that the number of temporary files will be euqal to two- or three-times the number of total listed variants.
 #### annovar
-Path to your annovar annotate_variation.pl.
+Path to your ANNOVAR annotate_variation.pl.
 #### annovar_db
-Path to your annovar databases.
+Path to your ANNOVAR databases.
 #### homopolymer_script, ci_script, and summerize_script
 Path to the helper scripts, by default the scripts are provided in the helper_scripts folder.
 #### bed_file